sahiliamsso/docs/source/authn-guide/customauthn.md

 ## Overview

-Custom authentication scripts provide the ability to implement tailored authentication logic and methods to meet your organizations unique requirements.
+Interception scripts enable you to implement business driven policies for authentication.
 This tutorial explains how to write a script to implement OTP authentication using Twilio to send an SMS code for a two-step out-of-band authentication.

 At the end of this tutorial you should have a better understanding of how to write your own custom scripts.
 For reference, you can review the completed Twilio custom authentication script [here](./twilio2FA.py).